seanbreckenridge/dotfiles/README.md

 #### LICENSE

-Unless where attributed, all code is licensed under the MIT License:
+Unless where attributed, all is licensed under the MIT License:

 MIT License